slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'Moments of originality and moments of conformity.'*

-Creativity is a muscle - you have to practice it every day.
-Once creativity stays the same, it is no longer creative.
+How to find ideas?

-Creativity is born out of free time, boredom leads to creativity
+Creativity is born out of free time, play and boredom lead to creativity.

+> *'If you accept conventional wisdom from conventional people living conventional lives.
+Can you expect to be anything other than conventional?'*

+> *'Ideas by themselves are roughly worthless.
+There's no market for them.
+There's no place where one can go and buy an idea.
+Describing your idea in detail doesn't mean other people will copy it.
+First they'll have to be convinced it's a good idea.
+If you ever tried to change anyone else's mind you know by now how hard that is.
+Not even founders themselves can predict how well their own ideas will do.
+And even if people are convinced your idea is a good idea, they'll still have to compare it to the existing idea they are already working on and see which one they're more likely to do well with.'*

+> *'Far better an approximate answer to the right question, which is often vague, than an exact answer to the wrong question, which can always be made precise.' -- John Tukey*

+> *'ignorance is a bliss, gives you freedom to think about stuff. being ignorant about the market and the «right way» to do things allows them to come up with creative solutions to problems that experienced veterans would never have thought of.
+Do not see your ignorance as a curse, see it as a blessing.'*

+> *'Finding a good idea: idea sex - mix stuff'*

 > *'The secret to doing good research is always to be a little underemployed.
 You waste years by not being able to waste hours.' -- Amos Tversky*

 > *'I cultivate empty space as a way of life for the creative process.' -- Josh Waitzkin*

+> *'Creativity is just connecting things.
+When you ask creative people how they did something, they feel a little guilty because they didn't really do it, they just saw something.
+It seemed obvious to them after a while.'*

+How to judge ideas?

+> *'Peers (fellow creators) are the best judging ideas.
+Managers are the worse because they are outcome attached (they will regret more a false positive than a false negative).'*

+> *'Ideas are not worth a damn thing.
+Only execution is.
+Forget all of your ideas.
+Instead, worry about transforming yourself into the kind of person who can execute and bring ideas to life.'*

 Creativity is linked to autonomy.

-> *'Creativity and critical thinking:<br>
+> *'Creativity and critical thinking:
-In subordinate position it gets you labelled a dreamer, a weirdo, or an idiot.<br>
+In subordinate position it gets you labelled a dreamer, a weirdo, or an idiot.
-In executive position, visionary, maverick, multidisciplinary thinker, etc.<br>
+In executive position, visionary, maverick, multidisciplinary thinker, etc.
 You can only truly creative in a position with autonomy, so you either climb the ladder or start your own thing.'*

 <!--
 The mind that opens to a new idea never returns to its original size. -- Albert Einstein

-“I cultivate empty space as a way of life for the creative process.” -- Josh Waitzkin

 Play is a gateway to possibility.
 Einstein called play the essential feature of productive thought.
 Seneca was also a fan of combinatorial play.

-“Creativity is just connecting things.
-When you ask creative people how they did something, they feel a little guilty because they didn't really do it, they just saw something.
-It seemed obvious to them after a while.”
 -->